Issue 18 (Sep-Oct 2017) Bill Brazier

 How and when do fish sleep

 Modern humans typically display a nocturnal sleeping pattern, where we are active by day and sleep at night.
-Some fish also sleep by night, most notably in the wrasse species such as Ballans and Cuckoos, as well as the popular American sportfish the Smallmouth bass, which go into a deep rest cycle during darkness, hiding away and almost completely shutting down.
+Some fish also sleep by night, most notably in the wrasse species such as ballans and cuckoos, as well as the popular American sportfish the smallmouth bass (Micropterus dolomieu), which go into a deep rest cycle during darkness, hiding away and almost completely shutting down.
 Fish in this night-time sleeping state are said to have a high arousal threshold, meaning they can be poked, stroked and even picked up before they wake up and swim away, as many divers will testify.
 Rainbow wrasse (Coris julis) of the Mediterranean actually bury themselves in sand at night to keep out of sight from predators.
 Many wrasse species also show this behaviour, even in aquariums.
-From an angling point of view, this basically makes it impossible to catch them outside of daylight hours!
+From an angling point of view, this makes it almost impossible to catch them outside of daylight hours!

 “Fish in this night-time sleeping state are said to have a high arousal threshold, meaning they can be poked, stroked and even picked up before they wake up and swim away, as many divers will testify”